BigstoneDevelopment/resource-pack/README.md

 # Bigstone-sandbox-resource-pack
-A simple resource pack for bigstone sandbox gui ect
+A simple resource pack for bigstone sandbox gui etc